ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 - address data
 - any other contact-related data containing human provided or readable text

-**C4.2** RPP MUST support both the localized and internationalized version of the EPP postalInfo element from [@!RFC5733].
+**C4.2** RPP MUST support both the localized and internationalised version of the EPP postalInfo element from [@!RFC5733].

 **C4.3** RPP MUST support internationalised Email addresses [@!RFC6530] in Contact objects.